tangro/actions-otrs/README.md

 # actions-otrs

-Checks GitHub issue bodys and comments for OTRS Urls.
+Checks GitHub issue bodies and comments for OTRS Urls.
 Found OTRS Urls will be formatted with Markdown and the OTRS ticket will be notified via a note that an issue has linked to this ticket.
 Also a (configurable) label will be added to the issue.
 Another notification will be sent out when an issue referencing a ticket is closed.

 > **Attention** This action is suited for our needs at @tangro.
 There is a high possibility that it won't work for you.
 Reach out to us if you're interested in using it in your workflows.